UDNSCHEM - BSc Natural Sciences (Chemistry)

-- a minimum of grades BCC from three A levels including grades CC or above in Chemistry and another Science (or a minimum of 104 UCAS points from an equivalent Level 3 qualification eg BTEC Level 3 Extended Diploma/Diploma, Advanced Diploma, Progression Diploma or Access to HE Diploma of 60 credits)
+- a minimum of 112 points from A levels including a C in Chemistry, or a minimum of 112 UCAS points from an equivalent Level 3 qualification eg BTEC Level 3 Extended Diploma/Diploma, Advanced Diploma, Progression Diploma or Access to HE Diploma with 60 credit

 - English Language and Mathematics GCSE at grade C/grade 4 or above (or equivalent)